How 13 of the World's Largest Diesel Locomotives Were Preserved by James J. Reisdorff and Michael M. Bartels.

 This volume serves as a companion piece to the authors' previous title, The Big Legacy of the Union Pacific Big Boy.

-South Platte Press, softcover, 48 pages, B&W photographs.
+South Platte Press, softcover, 48 pages, Black-and-White photographs.